-The average wage of a UK graduate is as much as 35% higher than a non-graduate.
+The average wage of a UK graduate can be as much as 35% higher than a non-graduate.
 Over a working lifetime, that can equate to a graduate earning up to £100,000 more.

-The University of Bolton has the staff, facilities and, most importantly, the dedication to help you’re young person fulfil their potential.
+The University of Bolton has the staff, facilities, and most importantly, the dedication to help your young person fulfil their potential.

 You rest assured the future career of your child is of the utmost importance to the University of Bolton.
 Employability is a key part of study here at Bolton and something that is taken very seriously.

 We have implemented several measures to ensure that not only do students study the right degree, but also have the necessary skills to succeed in the world of employment once they have graduated.